-The Guide to UX Design Process & Documentation (Part 2) In this article, we explain the general product design process and relevant documents you might produce at the first three of seven stages.
+The Guide To UX Design Process & Documentation - Part 1 In this article, we explain the general product design process and relevant documents you might produce at the first three of seven stages.
 It is meant to be a flexible framework as opposed to a strict recipe.
 These ideas are covered in greater detail across 150+ pages in the Guide to UX Design Process & Documentation e-book.
 The following is an overview of product design and development documentation, constituent elements, and the respective phases to which they belong.
-The product design sprint: setting the stage At the Google Ventures Design Studio, we have a five-day process for taking a product or feature from design through prototyping and testing.
-We call it a product design sprint.
-This is the second in a series of seven posts on running your own design sprint.
+The development process and resulting documents can vary widely between companies, as many follow their own unique design and development principles/methodology.
+In general, however, many of the deliverables below are common within most organizations in some form—including my wireframing and prototyping company, UXPin.

 18 best practices to improve your e-commerce website Designing e-commerce websites is probably one of the most complicated task for a web designer.
 Your client (or yourself) will have some very clear goals that will make the UI and choice of eCommerce software even more important, you will also need to take special care of your visitors.
 1. Keep it simple No matter what kind of products you are selling, make it easy to by products on your ecommerce site.
 Have images for products or categories on the homepage, use a clear hierarchy for a consistent navigation.